Table of Contents:

 What is the Cover Letter?

-The cover letter serves several purposes in the recruiting process.
-In an important way, the management consulting cover letter serves as an unofficial writing test.
-As a consultant, communicating effectively over email and on presentations is a crucial skill.
-The consulting cover letter provides recruiters with some insight on a candidate’s communication skills.
+The management consulting cover letter serves as an unofficial writing test.
+As a consultant, communicating effectively over email and through presentations is a crucial skill.

 Are Cover Letters Still Important?